Here’s a collection of Facebook tips and tricks that we’ve discovered after spending over £50,000 on Ads this year:

 10) Utilise Testimonials

-If you’re struggling for Ad text, try using a short but powerful customer testimonial.
+If you’re struggling with Ad text, try using a short but powerful customer testimonial.

 To reduce wasted spend, click on Breakdown and segment your ad reports by Placement and remove any that aren’t performing, you can also do this for Device and Time of Day.